ys-ha/ys-ha/content/experience/index.md

 **[2012 -- 2015] Senior Analyst, Macquarie Group**

-* Worked in the Quantitative Applications Division of the Risk Management Group.
-Responsible for implementing risk management models (particularly for market risk) and reviewing pricing models.
+* Worked in the Quantitative Applications Division of the*
-* [Macquarie Group](https://www.macquarie.com/au/about/company) is Australia's largest investment bank, headquartered in Sydney.